January 15, 2026•3 min read

 Bonus: Free Cross-Tab Sync

 Because the subscribe function listens to the window's storage event, we get a nice side effect: if the user changes the theme in another tab, this tab updates instantly.
-It's not the main goal, but it proves that our subscription model is working correctly—React is truly in sync with the browser's state.
+It's not the main goal, but it proves the subscription model works and React stays in sync with browser state.